iotifiedBigYus/mustapekka/diary.md

 ## Sam, 14.5.24

 Made the linear player acceleration a little smaller.
 Tried making the gliding linear and added a menu item to toggle between the two gliding modes.

+## Sam, 16.5.24

+Less is more.
+Made the horizontal umbrella movement linear and the jump height the same height each jump.
+I also made the jump only two blocks high.
+The couch is still buggy.